Non-Alcoholic Fatty Liver Disease (NAFLD) is a Growing Epidemic

-With the growing obesity epidemic, NAFLD is now believed to be the most common liver disease worldwide, affecting up to 13 percent of children and one-third of adults.
-NASH affects 2-3 percent of all adults and children, but is found in approximately 25 percent of children who have fatty liver.
+With the growing obesity epidemic, NAFLD is now believed to be the most common liver disease worldwide, affecting an estimated 10 percent of children and one-third of adults in the United States alone.
+The most severe form of NAFLD, nonalcoholic steatohepatitis (NASH) affects 2-3 percent of all adults and children, but is found in approximately 25 percent of children who have fatty liver.
 Up to one-quarter of patients with NASH may go on to more severe fibrosis, cirrhosis and end-stage liver disease.

 NASH is currently the third leading cause of liver transplantation in adults in the United States, and severe scarring (cirrhosis) can begin to develop in childhood and adolescence.
 Therefore, our goal is to identify children and adolescents at risk for NAFLD and NASH to prevent the progression to cirrhosis and end-stage liver disease.
 The majority of patients with pediatric NAFLD or NASH are overweight or obese, and many have associated health problems, such as insulin resistance, diabetes mellitus, obstructive sleep apnea, hypertension and dyslipidemia (features of metabolic syndrome).
 Achieving a healthier weight through better diet and increased activity can be very successful in improving or resolving NALFLD / NASH.
 Other treatments are also being evaluated in clinical studies funded by the National Institutes of Health.